ken-okabe/ken-okabe.github.io/src/content/docs/en/book/unit-2/section-4/0-set-theory.md

 ```

 ![image](https://raw.githubusercontent.com/ken-okabe/web-images5/main/img_1745577833678.png)

 *(This diagram illustrates a function f mapping elements from Set X (Domain, corresponding to an input Type X) to Set Y (Codomain, corresponding to an output Type Y).)*

 This connection between sets and functions is fundamental.
 The lambda calculus, the theoretical foundation of functional programming, was developed to formalize these mappings.

 ![image](https://raw.githubusercontent.com/ken-okabe/web-images5/main/img_1745553771606.png)

-*(This image often depicts a function as a transformation or a "black box" that takes input from one set and produces output in another, consistent with the set-theoretic view of functions.)*
+*(This image often depicts a function as a transformation that takes input from one set and produces output in another, consistent with the set-theoretic view of functions.)*

 ```fsharp
 // Mathematical λx.x becomes: